Music for non-Music Students Arts & Science

 What to expect

 Study Western and world music from cultural, historical, and formal perspectives.
-Music for non-Faculty of Music students is available as a Major or Specialist program from within a Bachelor of Arts or Bachelor of Science degree, providing rigorous training in musicology, ethnomusicology, and music theory.
+Music for non-Faculty of Music students is available as a Major program from within a Bachelor of Arts or Bachelor of Science degree, providing rigorous training in musicology, ethnomusicology, and music theory.
 Students gain the cultural knowledge and analytical expertise to understand music in all its aspects.
 Music is also offered as a minor from within the Faculty of Arts and Science and MUS courses are also available to all Arts and Science students to meet distribution requirements.

 Why it stands out